- our blog

 First, check whether they are licensed and are part of MinLaw’s list of licensed money lenders in Singapore.
 If they are, it is safe to proceed to apply for a loan with them.

-If they are not, they might be illegal money lenders and we do not recommend using those as you may end up having to pay hefty fees and interests or get harassed by them if you are unable to repay your loan.
+If they are not, they might be illegal money lenders and we do not recommend using them as you might end up having to pay hefty fees and interests or get harassed by them if you are not capable of repaying your loan.

 2